How to Watch Star Wars: The Clone Wars in Chronological Order

 • #303: Supply Lines

-Now you’re ready to watch season 1.
+Now you’re ready to watch the rest of season 1.
 You’re going to view it in “normal” order, but be sure to skip #116 (which you’ve already seen) and #122 (which you’ll watch later):

 • #101: Ambush